OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/th.md

 ---
 title: th
-description: This page provides comprehensive documentation for the 'th' function which displays information about token history.
+description: "This page provides comprehensive documentation for the 'th' function" which displays information about token history.
 It explains the usage of the function, along with descriptions of parameters like limit, sortby, reverse and hash.
 Useful for anyone needing to navigate token history using Ethplorer.